-Marriott, along with an insurer and bank, pledges to cut off money to Congress members who doubted Biden win
+Marriott and others pledge to cut off money to members of Congress who doubted Biden win

 The Blue Cross Blue Shield Association said it would do the same.
 The provider of health insurance to more than 100 million people said in a statement that its political action committee was suspending contributions “to those lawmakers who voted to undermine our democracy.”

-Commerce Bank also said in a statement its political action committee has “suspended all support for officials who have impeded the peaceful transfer of power.”
+Commerce Bank also said in a statement that its PAC has “suspended all support for officials who have impeded the peaceful transfer of power.”
 It has bank branches in five states, mostly in the Midwest.

-The violent insurrection at the Capitol appears to have companies scrambling to figure out how to react, as they increasingly realize this is not an ordinary political dispute and the option of sitting on the sidelines grows increasingly unsatisfying.
+The violence at the Capitol appears to have companies scrambling to figure out how to react, as they increasingly realize that this is not an ordinary political dispute and the option of sitting on the sidelines grows increasingly unsatisfying.

 “These corporations are doing something very new, and something that could potentially alienate an important base for them,” said Craig Holman, government affairs lobbyist for Public Citizen, a money-in-politics group.
 “I’ve never heard of this happening before.”

-Shortly after the Capitol insurrection, companies and trade groups rushed to register their outrage, with statements ranging from condemnations to direct calls for Trump’s removal from office.
+Shortly after a mob breached the Capitol, companies and trade groups rushed to register their outrage, with statements ranging from condemnations to direct calls for Trump’s removal from office.

 Marriott, based in Bethesda, Md., said its decision was motivated by “the destructive events at the Capitol to undermine a legitimate and fair election.”

-Marriott’s political action committee — which is funded by employee donations — gave more than $410,000 in the last election cycle, according to Federal Election Commission data.
+Marriott’s PAC — which is funded by employee donations — gave more than $410,000 in the last election cycle, according to Federal Election Commission data.

 The hotel chain also has a direct business relationship with Trump.
 It books travel to Trump Turnberry through the Marriott Luxury Collection program.

 More pressure on companies is coming.
-The anti-Trump group The Lincoln Project will in the coming days launch a multi-million dollar ad campaign targeting companies that bankroll Republicans who voted against certifying the results of the election, pushing those firms to cease donations to these and other Republicans.
+The Lincoln Project, an anti-Trump group, in the coming days will launch a multimillion-dollar ad campaign targeting companies that bankroll Republicans who voted against certifying the results of the election, pushing those firms to cease donations to these and other Republicans.

 The project will launch both broadcast and cable advertising aimed at these companies and their senior leaders.
-The Lincoln Project will also target advertising for these corporation’s workers, hoping to “destabilize the companies’ operations by fomenting employee rebellions,” said Steve Schmidt, co-founder of The Lincoln Project.
+The Lincoln Project will also target advertising for these corporation’s workers, hoping to “destabilize the companies’ operations by fomenting employee rebellions,” said Steve Schmidt, co-founder of the Lincoln Project.

-Schmidt declined to comment on the companies The Lincoln Project plans to campaign against but pointed out that AT&T, BlackRock and Charles Schwab are among the corporate entities that donate to Republican lawmakers.
+Schmidt declined to comment on the companies the Lincoln Project plans to campaign against but pointed out that AT&T, BlackRock and Charles Schwab are among the corporate entities that donate to Republican lawmakers.

-“$80-90 million was spent by Corporate America on political committees .... on extremist groups that have destabilized American democracy,” Schmidt said, citing Republican Attorneys General Association and sens.
-Josh Hawley and Ted Cruz.
+“Eighty-$90 million was spent by corporate America on political committees … on extremist groups that have destabilized American democracy,” Schmidt said.
 “After this point, nothing goes back to normal.”

 Jena McGregor and David A. Fahrenthold contributed to this report.